 Crooked or misshaped teeth.
 If teeth are not badly aligned or are not of correct morphology, the looks can be instantly improved by Emax veneers.
 However the larger the misalignment the more tooth removal may be needed.

-Discoloured teeth ; Not only the shape and design of the teeth can be changed and improved by Emax veneers but also the discoloration of the teeth can be masked and covered as in tetracycline staining.
+Discoloured teeth ; Not only the shape and design of the teeth can be changed and improved by Emax veneers but also the discoloration of the teeth can be masked and covered.